tentixo/txo-brain-pain/set-up-sw-dev-environment.md

 * PyCharm provides tools like code completion, debugging, Git integration, and more to streamline Python development.
 * ~/PycharmProjects/ directory is like having a special box where you keep all your PyCharm projects.
 It helps you stay organized while working with Git and GitHub.
-* Zsh - Apple has announced that in macOS 10.15 Catalina the default shell we be zsh.
+* Zsh—Apple has announced that in macOS 10.15 Catalina, the default shell we be zsh.
 This does not say that bash is gone.
 Zsh is available Mojave and on older macOS versions.
 You can start testing zsh or even switch your default shell already.
 To see how it works just open a Terminal window and type ```zsh```.
 The reason Apple has not switched to these newer versions is that they are licensed with GPL v3. bash v3 is still GPL v2.
-If you are interested in depth about it see link: *Moving to Zsh*
+If you are interested in depth about it see a link: *Moving to Zsh*
 * Zsh offers enhanced productivity features like autocompletion and Oh My Zsh further enhances the shell with plugins and themes.
 * JetBrains toolbox is a collection of development tools and IDEs (Integrated Development Environments) which is a comprehensive collection of powerful and professional tools for developers, covering a wide range of programming languages and platforms.
-With tools like IntelliJ IDEA, PyCharm, WebStorm and many more, JetBrains Toolbox gives developers the tools they need to efficiently create high-quality software.
+With tools like IntelliJ IDEA, PyCharm, WebStorm, and many more, JetBrains Toolbox gives developers the tools they need to efficiently create high-quality software.
 JetBrain's Toolbox App makes managing these tools simple and centralized, improving productivity and facilitating work in complex development environments.
 * Virtual environments help you manage dependencies and avoid conflicts between projects.